Are Joy And Happiness a Part of Your Life?

 If this describes you at all, you can now choose to find your true happiness and encouragement from following the example and teaching of Jesus Christ.
 Just to let you know my life has changed because of my relationship with God through His Son.
 I am still growing, and I’m not quite where I want to be yet, but I’m sure NOT where it used to be!
 We are all works in progress.

-Does Wearing a Mask Help us to Find Out What is Happiness?
+Does Wearing a Mask Help You Find Happiness?

 Related Pages of Encouragement: